Does my dog understand me?

 So what dogs do to show other dogs that something belongs to them, is to put their paw on it.
 You can just imitate this by putting your hand or foot on something that you want.
 If your pup doesn’t even let you touch the thing you can also just stand close and kind of annoy him.
 Keep getting closer to the thing you want.
 You can try it with a sturdy shoe on first, in case your dog really doesn’t want to give you the thing and might want to bite you.
 Since you are the pack leader, it is very important that you can have anything at any time you choose.
 If you let your pup choose when he can have what, then he’s the boss!

 Attention: only do this if you know your dog well.
 I can “read” Baloo pretty well in what kind of mood he is.
 Also, he’s generally a very friendly dog.
-I’ve never seen any kind of agression in him.
+I’ve never seen any kind of aggression in him.
 So that makes it very easy to communicate this way.
 If your dog is more reactive, you might have to take a slower approach.

 Correction

-What worked really well for me in terms of correction is to look at Baloo in a very calm but very strong way.
-I signal him that I’m not happy with what he’s been doing (e.g. I told him to stay in his bed and he got up again).
-So I just look at him, stand in a upright, confident position and wait.
+So I just look at him, stand in an upright, confident position and wait.
 Usually, I can see calming signals such as sneezing or licking his lips after 2 seconds and he turns around.
 If he doesn’t move, I start to stare at him, signaling him, I am really not happy with what he’s doing.
 Also, I bow forward a tiny little bit to strengthen my gaze.
 This definitely always works and I don’t have to say anything.
 If he does it again, I also growl in addition to the gaze.

 As soon as he’s doing what I want, I ease my position (don’t reward him, it’s a correction) and go about whatever I was doing.